← Blog

 The number

-We took one fixed utterance and generated it under six conditions, changing only the SSML wrapper.
-Then we embedded each with ECAPA-TDNN (the same speaker-verification model our drift probe uses) and measured cosine similarity to the plain, un-tagged voice.
-Duration is held constant across every condition, so length cannot be the variable — only the tag is.
+We generated one fixed utterance under six conditions, changing only the SSML wrapper.
+Each was embedded with ECAPA-TDNN — the same speaker-verification model our drift probe uses — and compared by cosine similarity to the plain, un-tagged voice.
+Duration is identical across conditions, so length can’t be the variable.
+Only the tag changes.

 Bar chart of ECAPA speaker cosine to the plain voice across five SSML conditions. rate x-slow (0.60) and volume +6dB (0.69) sit at the same-voice baseline of 0.63. pitch +15% collapses to 0.28, pitch +40% to 0.02, pitch -40% to -0.04.